mrbusche/matthewbusche.com/_posts/2015-01-05-using-grails-assets-when-you-cant-use-the-asset-tag.md

       <asset:stylesheet src="application.css"/>
       <asset:image src="logo.png" width="200" height="200"/>

-However, it&#8217;s not always feasible to be able to use that syntax.
+However, it's not always feasible to be able to use that syntax.
 One example is when loading an svg image with a png fallback.
 The code would ideally look like this when the HTML is generated.

     <svg width="180" height="60">
       <image xmlns:xlink="https://www.w3.org/1999/xlink" xlink:href="logo.svg" src="logo.png"></image>